Diatoms in no joke when it comes to defining the type of drowning. There are more than 9 significant how they help in solving the crime.

 7. Controversy of FV Gaul— British Fishing Vessel

-During the cold war, on February 10, 1974, a British Fishing Vessel— Gaul, reported missing with its 36 crew members and was never found.
+During the cold war, on February 10, 1974, a British Fishing Vessel— Gaul, was reported missing with its 36 crew members and was never found.
 The possible sunk site is somewhere in the seawater of the Arctic, north of Norway.
 The reason for the sink was held to be bad weather and violent current during storms.

-When, about four months, a lifebuoy from Gaul was recovered from the sea, it was brought for the diatom analysis.
+When, about four months, a lifebuoy from Gaul was recovered from the sea, it was brought for diatom analysis.
 But surprisingly, diatom analysis tells a different story.

 According to the report, “lifebuoy doesn’t have deep-water marine diatoms but fresh ones.”
 It sparked a prolonged controversy that the sinking of FV Gaul was not an accident.

 All of this came to an end in 1997, when the wreck of the Gaul was discovered in the high seas.
 And, the 2004 Request For Information (RFI) report ruled out any possibility of collision with other ships or being involved in any espionage work.
 So, the source of diatoms was due to contamination.